13 DNS allows for human-readable addresses

 An image of the user querying a DNS nameserver for example.com and getting back an IP address.

-A complete domain is called a Fully-Qualified Domain Name (FQDN) and consists of three parts:
+A complete domain is called a Fully Qualified Domain Name (FQDN) and consists of three parts:

 \[ \overbrace{\text{blog}}^{\text{Subdomain}}.\overbrace{\underbrace{\text{example}}_{\text{Domain Name}}.\underbrace{\text{com}}_{\text{Top-Level Domain}}}^{\text{Root Domain}} \]

-When you get a domain from a registrar, the thing you’ll actually rent is the root domain.
+When you get a domain from a registrar, you are actually renting the root domain.
 You can choose any root domain you want, as long as it’s not already taken.
 Domain names are unique only within top-level domains, so you might be able to get \(\text{example.fun}\) even if someone else owns \(\text{example.com}\).

-When the web first launched, there were only a limited number of top-level domains like \(\text{.com}\), \(\text{.org}\), and \(\text{.net}\).
+When the web first launched, there were only a few top-level domains, such as \(\text{.com}\), \(\text{.org}\), and \(\text{.net}\).
 ICANN, the group that controls how domains are assigned, controlled them all.

-In 2013, ICANN decided to allow people and organizations to register their own top-level domains.
-That’s why there’s been an explosion in websites at top level domains like \(\text{.io}\), \(\text{.ai}\), and \(\text{.fun}\) in the last decade or so.
+In 2013, ICANN allowed people and organizations to register their own top-level domains.
+That’s why, over the last decade or so, there’s been an explosion in websites at top-level domains like \(\text{.io}\), \(\text{.ai}\), and \(\text{.fun}\).

 DNS is configured by giving the proper IP Address information to the domain name registrar where you bought your domain.
 There’s often some minor configuration on the server side as well to let the server know where it lives.

 Costs for domain names vary widely.
 Buying a meaningless domain in a less popular top-level domain can cost as little as a few dollars per year.
-For example, I was able to get the domain \(\text{do4ds-lab.shop}\) for $1.98 for a year on Namecheap.
+For example, I paid only $1.98 for the domain \(\text{do4ds-lab.shop}\) for a year on Namecheap.

 On the other hand, buying a \(\text{.com}\) domain that’s a real word or phrase can be thousands of dollars.
-There are articles every few years about some major company accidentally allowing their domain name to lapse and ransoming it back for stupid amounts of money.
+There are articles every few years about some major company accidentally allowing their domain name to lapse and ransoming it back for ridiculous amounts of money.

 Once you’ve purchased your domain, you need to configure the public DNS records of your domain to point to the IP Address you want.
 Configuration of DNS is done by way of records.
 Records map a path or host to a target.